hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-5.md

 # Where are We and Where are We Going?

 * We already learned about Nomad servers, clients, clusters, and jobs in Chapter 2.
-* We even ran a Nomad Dev Agent and a simple job in the [Nomad Basics](https://instruqt.com/hashicorp/tracks/nomad-basics) lab.
+* We even ran a Nomad Dev Agent and a simple job in the "Nomad Basics" lab.
 * But we did not have to do any configuration of that agent.
 * In this chapter, we will learn how to configure and run Nomad servers and clients and how to connect them in clusters.
 * We'll also learn how to modify and re-run Nomad jobs.